kottans/frontend/tasks/friends-app.md

 ### Be like a Durov and

 * add pagination to scrolling
+* sort not only by name and age, but also by date of registration
+* filter by location and email
-* make good responsive/fluid/elastic/whatever design and other modern stuff
+* make good responsive/fluid/elastic/whatever design which will work for mobiles
-* use async/awaits and fetch API for handling network requests
+* use async/awaits for handling async actions

 ### Be like a Zuckerberg and